Irrigation is needed to provide water for a crop when the frequency and amount of rainfall is not sufficient to meet the crops water needs.

 The following factsheets available from the Ministry of Agriculture, Food and Fisheries provide additional information.

-For non-agricultural irrigators users the Turf and Landscape Irrigation Scheduling Guide is available from the Irrigation Industry Association of BC.
+For non-agricultural irrigators, the Turf and Landscape Irrigation Scheduling Guide is available from the Irrigation Industry Association of BC.